antonioparraga/loopback-example-app/README.md

 $npm test

   Rest API
-    ✓ Post a new patient (77ms)
+    ✓ Post a new patient (79ms)

   Service Request Tests
-    ✓ Create a new Service Request
-    ✓ Create a Service Request and a Patient at once
-    ✓ Check serviceDescription calculated field
+    ✓ Create a new Service Request for an existing Patient ✓ Create a Service Request for an unexisting Patient ✓ Check serviceDescription calculated field

-  4 passing (102ms)
+  4 passing (103ms)

 ```

 The [Rest API Test](https://github.com/aparraga/loopback-example-app/blob/master/tests/api/test.js) launches a server (within milliseconds :) and test the API by calling to create a new patient via rest.